DHTMLX/docs-diagram/docs/api/diagram_editor/copymanager/methods/copy_method.md

 ---
 sidebar_label: copy()!!
 title: copy Method of Copy Manager
-description: You can learn about the copy method of editor in the documentation of the DHTMLX JavaScript Diagram library.
+description: You can learn about the copy method of copy manager in the documentation of the DHTMLX JavaScript Diagram library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Diagram.
 ---

 # !!copy()

 ### Description

-@short: allows copying the selected or passed ids of elements to the clipboard
+@short: copies to the clipboard the selected elements or elements specified by ids

-:::info
+:::note
-When the method is called without passed ids, the ids of the elements from the selection list will be copied, if selection is enabled.
+The *copy()* method works only if the Diagram Editor is initialized in the ***default*** mode.
 :::

 ### Usage